Colourings of Uniform Group Divisible Designs and Maximum Packings: Some Other Types of Colourings

 Given a Steiner triple system with a parallel class $\pi$, a natural way to construct a 3-GDD of type $3^u$ is to identify the blocks of the parallel class as the groups.
 In 1999, Haddad~\cite{Haddad1999} presented a 4-chromatic STS(21), an isomorphic copy of which we illustrate in Table~\ref{Table:STS21}.
 As already noted in Subsection~\ref{ssc:weakGDD}, this particular STS, which we now denote by $\cal H$, has 130 distinct parallel classes $\pi$, each of which we confirmed produces a 3-chromatic GDD, ${\cal H}_\pi$.
 However, for several of these GDDs three colours are insufficient when trying to also ensure that each group is monochromatic.

 As a specific example where $\chi({\cal H}_\pi) < \chi_M({\cal H}_\pi)$, let ${\pi}$ be the parallel class consisting of the seven blocks displayed in the top row of Table~\ref{Table:STS21}.
 As a counting matter, there are $\binom{7}{3} = 35$ 3-subsets that can be selected from a 7-set, and in our context we have a 7-set $\cal G$ consisting of seven groups (each of which consists of three points).
 It is straightforward but tedious to observe that for each of the 35 3-subsets $\cal T$ of the group set $\cal G$ there is at least one block of the GDD ${\cal H}_{\pi}$ that contains one point from each of the three groups of $\cal T$.
 If it is possible to colour ${\cal H}_{\pi}$ with three colours so that each group is monochromatic, then necessarily three of the seven groups must share the same colour, which would then result in the contradictory existence of at least one monochromatic block (since at least one block has a point in each of the three like-coloured groups).
-Finding a satisfactory 4-colouring is a simple exercise, from which we conclude that $\chi_M({\cal H}_{\pi})=4$, thereby yielding an instance of a GDD for which the monochromatic group chromatic number exceeds the chromatic number.
+We can obtain a 4-colouring by assigning 3 colours to two groups each and the last colour to the last group, from which we conclude that $\chi_M({\cal H}_{\pi})=4$, thereby yielding an instance of a GDD for which the monochromatic group chromatic number exceeds the chromatic number.

 However, it is not the case that $\chi_M({\cal H}_\pi) = 4$ for each parallel class $\pi$ of this STS(21).
 Of the 130 parallel classes that it has, 70 of them have a monochromatic group chromatic number of 3 while the remaining 60 have monochromatic group chromatic number 4.
 We illustrate this distribution of chromatic numbers in Table~\ref{Table:Stats}, along with those for the other STSs in the collection ${\collection}$ from Subsection~\ref{ssc:weakGDD} that contain parallel classes.
-This table also presents statistics from an analysis of 16255 of the distinct parallel classes of the 5-chromatic STS(63) of~\cite{FHW1994} (which has in excess of 1.5 trillion distinct parallel classes).
+This table also presents statistics from an analysis of 16255 of the distinct parallel classes of the 5-chromatic STS(63) of~\cite{FHW1994} (which has more than 4.2 trillion distinct parallel classes).

 Some questions naturally arise:

 \begin{question} If ${\cal D}$ is a GDD, how large can the difference $\chi_M({\cal D}) - \chi({\cal D})$ be? \end{question}

 \begin{question} If ${\cal D}$ is a GDD, how large can the ratio $\frac {\chi_M({\cal D})}{\chi({\cal D})}$ be? \end{question}